Cloudxtreme/monster-rpg-3/README.md

 ## Prerequisites

-The following packages need to be installed: `libsdl2-dev libsdl2-ttf-dev libglm-dev libglew-dev cmake g++`
+The following packages need to be installed: `libsdl2-dev libsdl2-ttf-dev libglm-dev libglew-dev cmake g++ git`

 ## Getting the code